l-przybylka/l-przybylka/README.md

 ### Hi there 👋
 🔭 I’m currently working on my app to share recipes with your friends, where everyone can add new recipes

-🌱 I’m currently learning JavaScript MERN stack
+🌱 I’m currently learning REACT

 💬 Ask me about baking sourdough bread